bengtssonpalme/MPBIO-BBT045-2025/unix-philosophy.md

-# The philosophy of UNIX tools
+# The Philosophy of UNIX Tools
 ## And the main reason they are still popular after 40+ years)

 One quick formulation of this philosophy is: